udexon/DUNIIX/DU001_Phoshell.md

 - i.
 DUCT is a _decentralized cryptographically binding promise between 2 parties_.
 This is a novel and unprecedented entity from both legal and technical perspectives.
 It is analogous to signatures on physical paper in legal documents.
 However, a complete physical payment transaction involve more steps and multiple parties.
 DUCT can be generated and applied for each of these steps and parties involved.
 As such additional DUNIIX modules need to be developed to implement these steps for a complete transaction.
 - ii.
 GUI and development
 - iii. offline, SSH tunnels, DUNIIX cloud DUcloud.

+This article describes the development of some of the additional DUNIIX modules required to complete a DUDE transaction.

 7.